dehydratedpotato/socpowerbud/README.md

 ## Project Deets
 Unlike `powermetrics`, this tool currently lacks Instructions retired/per-clock statistics (for now), but otherwise offers everything `powermetrics -s cpu_power,gpu_power` does (yet without needing `sudo`).

 There are some metrics exclusive to this project (such as per-core power draw, silicon IDs, microarch names, and unit measurement choices), which you will not find in `powermetrics`.
-This tool also has a higher potential for efficency, and is also open source!
+This tool also has a higher potential for efficency -- and is actually open source!
 Yay!

 ## Installation and Usage